- Stimulating, warming and energizing

-- Used for purification and healing
+- Used since ancient times for cleansing and purification

 Botanical/Latin Name: Rosmarinus officinalis